thisismygitrepo/crocodile/README.md

 This package extends many native Python classes to equip you with an uneasy-to-tame power.
 The major classes extended are:

  * `list` is  extended to `List`
-    * Forget that `for` loops exist in your life, because with this class, `for` loops are implicitly applied to all items.
+    * Forget that `for` loops exist, because with this class, `for` loops are implicitly used to apply a function to all items.
       Inevitably while programming, one will encounter objects of the same type and you will be struggling to get a tough grab on them.  `List` is a powerful structure that put at your disposal a grip, so tough, that the objects you have at hand start behaving like one object.
-This is the power of implicit `for` loops.
+Behaviour is ala-JavaScript implementation of ``forEach`` method of Arrays.

   * `dict` is  extended to `Struct`.
     * Combines the power of dot notation like classes and key access like dictionaries.